 My knowledge about all these changes came from the monitor rather than from the person making the verbal announcements.
 Those around me were making so much noise about the delays and voicing their opinions about the airline’s competence—or lack thereof—that I couldn’t hear anything.

 No two airlines have the exact same boarding procedures, so assume nothing as you wait to hear your number or zone called.
 Lots of people will probably have their numbers called before you do, so settle down.
-Hoping the person scanning boarding passes won’t notice you’re in Zone 54 while Zone One folks are queuing up is selfish and slows the boarding process.
+Hoping the person scanning boarding passes won’t notice you’re in Zone 54 while Zone 1 folks are queuing up is selfish and slows the boarding process.

 Cool your heels while those designated as Diamond, Sapphire, Emerald, or Ruby Travel Club members step proudly onto the red rubber bath mat that gets rolled out for “special” travelers.
 Someday you might make it out of the Cubic Zirconium group, but for now, let them bask in the moment.
 You have an assigned seat, don’t you?